SIT-EE552-WS/course-slides/loops.md

 ```
 ---
 ## Step 3
 - Now, extract out a variable.
-Nothing has changed at this point, just another way to express the same thing. `pow` is just a stand-in for the value 1.
+Nothing has changed at this point, just a third way to express the same thing.
+- Here `pow` is a stand-in for the value 1.
 ```java
 int pow = 1;
 System.out.println(pow);    // 2^0